-Furthermore, placental abruption can call for an emergency hysterectomy or the surgical operation of removing the mother’s uterus especially if the bleeding doesn’t stop.
-Worst case scenario, the mother can die due to too much blood loss.
+Furthermore, placental abruption can call for an emergency Cesarean section.
+Other complications include acute renal failure and pituitary necrosis.
+As a last option, if the bleeding doesn’t stop, doctors may perform a hysterectomy or the surgical removal of the mother’s uterus.
+As a worst case scenario, the mother can die due to blood loss.

 Placental Abruption Effects on the Baby

-Some of the most common placental abruption effects on the baby are premature birth, brain damage caused by a decreased supply of nutrients and oxygen, as well as restricted growth inside the uterus.
+Some of the most common effects on the baby are premature birth, brain damage caused by a decreased supply of nutrients and oxygen, as well as restricted growth inside the uterus.

 Just like the mother, there’s also a potential that the baby could die while still developing inside the mother’s womb, resulting in a stillbirth.